lurapozo/gem_prediction/README.md

 ## Conclusion
 - Of course this is not a full on project, it isn't a completely functional application and I have not used this stack in production, so I cannot say for certain that this stack is amazing.
 However, at least for prototyping, it feels really fast, and I do love how simple it feels to use these technologies.
 Using AlpineJS, HTMX & TailwindCSS with any framework that uses templates, like Templ, Django, FastApi, etc., feels amazing, and I'll try to incorporate it in my work (if possible).

-## Future Work

-There are still more stuff I want to do with this project.

-- Planning on implementing more regression methods.